modrinth/docs/docs/faq.md

 ### How long will my submitted project be "under review" for? {#review-times}

-Modrinth's team of content moderators work hard to review all submitted projects, but keep in mind that larger projects, especially modpacks, may require more time to review.
+Modrinth's team of content moderators work hard to review all submitted projects.
+Typically, you can expect a new project to be reviewed within 24 to 48 hours.
+Please keep in mind that larger projects, especially modpacks, may require more time to review.
+Certain holidays or events may also lead to delays depending on moderator availability.

-Typically, you can expect a new project to be reviewed within 24 to 48 hours. **However, due to a high volume of new projects, reviews are currently experiencing extended delays, much greater than usual.
-Many projects may be under review for a week or more.** Please understand that we are working to fix this problem as soon as possible.
-Our sincerest apologies for the inconvenience!

 Thanks to the way that Modrinth's queue system works, it is not possible for something to be "lost in the queue".
 If your project displays as "Under review", it will be reviewed.